 The programme starts in September, and by July of the second year students must complete the course requirements, obtaining at least 30 credits.
 Students can select courses from those offered by UNU-IAS, while also enjoying the opportunity to take courses at other leading universities in Japan such as the University of Tokyo, Sophia University, International Christian University, and Yokohama National University.

-Masters Degree Scholarships provided through Japan Foundation for UNU (JFUNU)
+The Masters Degree Scholarships provided through Japan Foundation for UNU (JFUNU):

 The JFUNU scholarship provides a monthly allowance of 120,000 JPY for living expenses for a maximum of 24 months.
 However, travel costs to and from Japan, visa handling fees, and health/accident insurance costs must be covered by the student.
 The tuition fees are fully waived for the scholarship recipients.